Learn More About Our Team

 Sanjay Gaur

 Sanjay Gaur has more than 25 years of financial and rate consulting experience with water and wastewater utilities and has served as a consultant to more than 100 agencies in Arizona, California, Nevada and the Caribbean.
 Sanjay was a Peace Corps volunteer in Bulgaria.
 He holds a master’s degree in Applied Economics from UC Santa Cruz and a Masters in Public Administration - International Development from the Kennedy School of Government, Harvard University.
-He and his wife, Tatiana, have lived in Culver City for over 14 years and have two children, a Junior at the High School and 8th grader at the middle school.
+He and his wife, Tatiana, have lived in Culver City for over 14 years and have two children, a recent CCHS graduate and an 8th grader at the middle school.
 Both have attended Culver City Schools since kindergarten and have benefited from the activities associated with CCEF.
 Sanjay grew up in Santa Monica.

 Angela Gray